 Each participant must do the set and the number of back-handspring as fast as they can.
 The first one should be the winner of the race.

-And that’s it for the list of fun gymnastics games for kids that you can do within your class.
+Last but not least, we hope you enjoyed this list of fun gymnastics games for kids that you can do within your class.
 Make sure to set the gym properly to avoid injuries and heated arguments within your class.
 Check out more of our gymnastic-related articles for more content.